cncf/wg-serverless/workflow/spec/spec.md

 ```

 Since our event state has performed all actions it is ready to either transition to the next state or end workflow execution if it is an end state.
-Before this happens tho, the stateDataFilter is again invoked to filter this states data, specifically the "dataOutputPath" expression
+Before this happens though, the stateDataFilter is again invoked to filter this states data, specifically the "dataOutputPath" expression
 selects only the "finalCustomerGreeting" object to make it the data output of the state.

 Because our event state is also an end state, its data output becomes the final [workflow data output](#Workflow-data-output) namely: